bitrise-io/devcenter/_articles/en/testing/exporting-to-test-reports-from-custom-script-steps.md

 The Bitrise CLI creates a root directory for all test results and exposes its path in the `BITRISE_TEST_RESULT_DIR` Environment Variable (Env Var) for the supported Steps.
 As such, every supported Step sees its own test results directory.

 The Step then moves every artifact that is deemed a test result into the Step's test result directory: test result files, test attachments, logs, screenshots, and so on.

+{% include message_box.html type="important" title="Custom Steps" content="Please note that when using custom Script Steps to export your results, only image files are exported to Test Reports."%}

 After each Step, the Bitrise CLI checks the Steps's test result directory.
 If the directory is not empty, the CLI adds a metadata file called `step-info.json`.
 This file describes the Step: